XGRIDS Pro Guide™ / Module 9: LCC Studio

 Navigation Modes

 Flythrough mode uses WASD for movement and mouse for direction.
-Shift increases speed, Ctrl decreases it.
+Scroll wheel adjusts movement speed.
+Shift accelerates (sprint).
 Pivot mode rotates around a selected point with right-click panning and scroll zoom.
-Avatar mode simulates ground-level walking with collision detection.
+Double-click sets a new pivot center.
+Avatar mode (View mode only) simulates ground-level walking with collision detection.
+Measurement and annotation tools are available in Flythrough and Pivot modes but not in Avatar mode.

 Quality Verification Checklist